-The daily record is documentation completed by a provider, indicating the type of service provided and the time spent.
-The documentation will include the recipient's initials with a full signature of the recipient on each daily record.
-If the recipient is unable to provide a signature due to cognitive and/or physical limitations, this will be clearly documented in the Individual Support Plan (ISP).
+The daily record is documentation completed by a provider, indicating the type of service provided and the time spent providing those services.
+The documentation willmust be initialed includeby the recipient and the individual providing the services, on a daily basis,'s initials with after services are delivered.
+The daily record must also be signed by full signature of the recipient on each daily record and the individual providing the services.
+If the recipient is unable to provide a signature due to cognitive and/or physical limitations, this willmust be clearly documented in the recipient's Plan of Care (POC) or Individual Support Plan (ISP).
 The direct service staff will initial after the daily services are delivered, with a full signature of the direct service staff on each daily record.